 I now have several days on this model, built as close to the original as possible.
 The only thing I changed was adding a skin notch to the tail.
 Same core design, same core profile and same composite make up.
 I have to say that I am very pleased how this ski handles so far.
 It is stable and smooth at speeds of greater than 50 mph.
 It makes medium and long radius turns with ease, there is no sense of excessive chatter or vibration.
 Shorter radius turns are a little more work but when the snow is softer this becomes easier and the ski feels fairly quick edge to edge giving a little pop at the end of the turn to accelerate you into the next arc.
 I have not had the chance to try it out in powder yet.
 But I’m sure it will perform well in powder conditions.

 Update 1/18/22: I now have a at least 10-12 days on this ski.
 As conditions have improved and I have become more familiar with how this ski handles, I now have a better feel for it.
 As soon as the conditions softened the short turn radius turns have become more automatic and with a little pressure on the tail at the end of the turn you can generate some good energy from the ski that propels you into the next turn, just be sure you are on top of it.
 I also recently got to ski them in some moderate powder.
 They handled the heavier snow with ease.
 I can’t wait to tour on them and get them into some deeper and lighter snow.

-This ski performs as well if not better than any prior gear test submission and I have a good feeling about sending this ski for testing.
+This ski performs as well if not better than any of my prior gear test submissions.
+I have a good feeling about sending this ski for testing.
 If you have a suggestion for the name of this model let me know!